-- Crogen Estate
+About Crogen Estate

-The Coach House
+The Coach House (sleeps 17)

 2 bedrooms with 2 bathrooms.
 There is also a sofa bed for an extra 2 in the sitting room, and a kitchen with a dining table.
 The Wing has its own entrance and parking and is newly renovated.

 There is also plenty to do off the estate; Portmeirion Village (famous for being built to show how architecture can enhance natural landscape) is close by, as is Snowdonia National Park, and some of the best white-water rafting in Wales.

 Grayling and salmon (when in season), on the River Dee.
-Please call Crogen for details.

 Driven pheasant on a very old and established shoot.